marinavbrown/MBSE/Course Documents/syllabus.md

 | **A-** | 90-92.9 | **B** | 80-86.9 | **C** | 64-73.9 |
 | **F** | < 60 | **B-** | 77-79.9 | **C-** | 60-63.9 |

 #### Attendance

+Although attendance is not strictly required, there will be a quiz at the beginning of most class meetings.

+In the case of emergencies or *pre-approved* absences (e.g., [religious holiday](https://registrar.gwu.edu/university-policies#holidays)) the quiz will be substituted by a written assignment.
+A request for approved absence must be submitted to the instructors by email at least one week prior **No absences will be approved for the presentation dates 3/18 and 4/29/**

 #### Late Work

 Assignments are due **before** 3:30 PM (class time) on the date listed in the course schedule above.
-All assignments should be submitted via email to both Spencer and Sub (addresses listed above).
+All assignments should be submitted to both instructors via email (addresses listed above).

 Late submissions will be penalized as follows: